Utility Cloud Glossary

 A process used to complete long-running or time-based actions behind the scenes, such as imports, exports, or scheduling of reoccurring routes.

 An ID used on various objects in Utility Cloud.
 On an asset, key refers to a system-generated unique ID.
-For asset classes and workflows, key refers to a user-defined ID for each field, typically for use in expressions.
+For asset classes and workflows, the key refers to a user-defined ID for each field, typically for use in expressions.

 The homepage you navigate to on logging in to Utility Cloud where you can see all their navigation and widget tiles.
 See: Dashboard.